luciotato/LiteScript/devel/source/v0.8/Producer_js.lite.md

 First, since in JS we have a object-class-function-constructor all-in-one we need to get the class constructor, and separate other class items.

-        var theConstructorDeclaration = null
-        var theMethods = []
-        var theProperties = []

-        if .body
-          for each index,item in .body.statements

-            if item.specific instanceof Grammar.ConstructorDeclaration

-              if theConstructorDeclaration # what? more than one?
-                .throwError('Two constructors declared for class #{.name}')

-              theConstructorDeclaration = item.specific

-            else if item.specific instanceof Grammar.PropertiesDeclaration
-              theProperties.push item.specific

-            else
-              theMethods.push item

-        #end if body

         var prefix = .getOwnerPrefix()

 js: function-constructor-class-namespace-object (All-in-one)

         .out "function ",.name

-        if theConstructorDeclaration //there was a constructor body, add specified params .out "(", theConstructorDeclaration.paramsDeclarations, "){", NL // .getEOLComment() else
+        if .constructorDeclaration //there was a constructor body, add specified params .out "(", .constructorDeclaration.paramsDeclarations, "){", NL // .getEOLComment() else
-            .out "(){ // default constructor",NL
+            .out "(initializer){ // default constructor",NL

 call super-class __init